lamastex/spark-trend-calculus/README.md

 ```

 - I extracted only the top 1,000 (in order to limit the number of articles to fetch in a 4h time competition)
-- I can safely fetch all articles from online websites using the URLs provided in data model.
+- I can safely fetch all articles from online websites using the URLs provided in Gdelt data model.
 - The list of URLs I get back is around 30K large.
 On my 10 nodes cluster, I reckon it should take around 30mn to scrape all of those.
-- I only fetch the first third and build an efficient web scraper that I distribute across my 10 nodes.
+- I only fetch the first third and build an efficient web scraper that I distribute across my 10 nodes (took 15mn overall)

 ### Fetching HTML content